armaneshaghi/DCMPy/README.md

 Dynamic causal modeling or DCM is a way to analyse effective connectivity in time-series data acquired from the brain.

-Please note this project is changing constantly, is still un-released and I can not guarantee the module's proper performance before its first release.
+__Please note this project is changing constantly, is still un-released and I can not guarantee the module's proper performance before its first release.
+The project is intended to be finalized by first half of 2015.
+Thanks in advance for your patience!__